w33zl/FS25_WeezlModding/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **MOD NAME**
-> Provide the name of the mod (can also be done via the Tags)
+> Provide the name of the mod

 **THE ISSUE**